Send in Scrabble and Meaning

 Etymology

 From Middle English senden, from Old English sendan (to send, cause to go), from Proto-West Germanic *sandijan, from Proto-Germanic *sandijaną, from Proto-Indo-European *sont-eye- (to cause to go), causative of *sent- (to walk, travel).
-The noun is from the verb.
+The noun derives from the verb.

 Pronunciation